Skip to content

 Trazodone Interactions with Alcohol

 What are the signs of trazodone and alcohol interactions?
 Trazodone has a possibility for physical dependence when consumed with alcohol.
 Drinking 50mg of trazodone and alcohol is no exception.
 Furthermore, this deadly combination can lead to delirium, hallucinations, and seizures in extreme cases.
-Trazodone alcohol interaction can lead to severe side effects that affect a person’s overall health.
+Trazodone alcohol interaction can lead to severe side effects affecting a person’s health.

 As mentioned, trazodone 50 mg and alcohol can amplify each other’s effects.
 Since both agents are central nervous system depressants, taking them together can be risky due to additive side effects from their drug interactions, which include: